Bachelor of Arts Completion Program in Health Sciences

 In addition, the program has launched a new initiative to facilitate students’ transition from the BA Health Sciences degree to the Master of Public Health (MPH) or Master of Science - Physician Assistant Studies (MSPAS) at Touro University California.
 Pathway participants learn ways to enhance their academic credentials and the likelihood of admissions to Touro University.
 Pathway students complete their undergraduate degree in 18-24 months at JFK University and are then eligible to apply as Pathway students for admissions to the MPH program at Touro University California.

-Qualified students in the BA Health Sciences program can apply graduate-level units toward both a bachelor’s and a master’s degree either in Sport Psychology, Holistic Health Education, or Business Administration (MBA).
+Qualified students in the BA Health Sciences program can apply graduate-level units toward both a bachelor’s and a master’s degree either in Sport Psychology, Health Education, or Business Administration (MBA).

 Program Learning Outcomes